-In order to commission the best healthcare for the population of Bristol we need to make sure that patients have access to the best medicines available, and ensure that these are used in the most appropriate way.
+In order to commission the best healthcare for the population of Bristol, North Somerset and South Gloucestershire, we need to make sure that patients have access to the best medicines available, and ensure that these are used in the most appropriate way.

 Medicines play a crucial role in maintaining health, preventing illness, managing long-term conditions, and curing disease.
 When used incorrectly, they can also cause significant harm.

 The NHS in England spends £13bn per year on medicines.
 This is the second largest area of expenditure after staff costs.
 This money, which could be spent on other types of patient care, has to be invested wisely.

 The NHS faces unprecedented change in terms of patients living longer with long-term, sometimes complex conditions; increasing demands on NHS funding, and the wider economic situation.